 Differences in trial design between early-stage clinical trials and later-stage clinical trials make it difficult to extrapolate the results of earlier clinical trials to later clinical trials.
-Moreover, clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in clinical trials have nonetheless failed to obtain marketing approval of their products.
+Moreover, clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their products.

 Successful completion of clinical trials is a prerequisite to submitting a BLA to the FDA, a Marketing Authorization Application, or MAA, to the EMA, and similar marketing applications to comparable foreign regulatory authorities, for each product candidate and, consequently, the ultimate approval and commercial marketing of any product candidates.
-We do not know whether any of our clinical trials will begin or be completed on schedule, if at all.
+We do not know whether any of our clinical trials will begin or be completed on schedule; if a tall